 Earlier in this alert, PC.02.02.01, EP 2, was mentioned as specifically addressing hand-off communication.
 This standard applies to hospitals and critical access hospitals; ambulatory care, behavioral health care and home care settings; and nursing care centers.
-(For behavioral health care, this requirement is Care, Treatment, and Services standard CTS.04.01.01, EP 3, and it includes program-specific language.)
-In addition to this requirement, organizations should reference the following relevant standards that address hand-offs:
+(For behavioral health care, this requirement is Care, Treatment, and Services standard CTS.04.01.01, EP 3, and it includes programspecific language.)
+In addition to this requirement, organizations should reference the following relevant standards that address handoffs:

 Provision of Care, Treatment, and Services standard PC.02.02.01: The organization coordinates the patient's care, treatment, and services based on the patient's needs.
-(Applicable to hospitals and critical access hospitals, and ambulatory care settings.)
+(Applicable to hospitals and critical access hospitals, ambulatory care and home care settings, and nursing care centers.)

-Performance Improvement standard PI.03.01.01: The organization improves performance on an ongoing basis.
-(Applicable to hospitals and critical access hospitals, ambulatory care and home care settings, and
+Performance Improvement standard PI.03.01.01: The organization compiles and analyzes data.
+(Applicable to hospitals and critical access hospitals, ambulatory care and home care settings, and nursing care centers.)